egladman/octoprint-fedora-arm/README.md

 ## Hardware Requirements

-- Minimum of 4GB RAM
+### RAM

-  - Everything lives in RAM.
-This includes the root filesystem and container hence it's heavier than traditional octoprint install.
+Everything lives in RAM.
+This includes the root filesystem and container hence it's heavier than a traditional octoprint install.

+- minimum: 4GB

+### Storage

+- minimum: 8GB

 ## Persistence